ignaciojonas/docs/articles/server-platforms/rails/01-login.md

 ${snippet(meta.snippets.setup)}

+> **Note**: this tutorial makes use of omniauth-auth0, a custom strategy for the OmniAuth authentication library.
+To learn more about OmniAuth, [click here](https://github.com/intridea/omniauth#omniauth-standardized-multi-provider-authentication).

 ### 3. Add the Auth0 callback handler

 Use the following command to create the controller that will handle Auth0 callback: